12 FPS, 20MP FX, 4K video

 ● Can shoot stills during video.

-● No lock on power switch; easy to knock on or off by accident and miss shots.
+● No power switch lock; easy to knock on or off by accident and miss shots.

-● Still no full-frame AF; it may have a lot of points, but they're all in the center of the image.
+● No full-frame AF; it may have a lot of points, but they're mostly near the center of the image.
+No other full-frame DSLR has full-frame AF, either.

 ● No Wi-Fi unless you buy something.